Trip Facts

 If the above Everest Base Camp Trek itinerary does not meet your needs, we can design individualized travel plans based on your preferences and specifications.

-- Three times meals a day- Breakfast, Lunch, Dinner, tea/ coffee and accommodation during the trek
+• Three times Three meals a day- Breakfast, Lunch, Dinner and 3 cup’s of tea/Coffee a day during the trek.

 Kanchenjunga North Base Camp Cost Excludes